• Skip to primary navigation

 Gun powder green tea leaves and brewed for Morrocan mint tea

 Zhu Cha is the Chinese name for gunpowder green tea.
-A quality gunpowder green tea will have glossy green little pellets of consistent size with a vegetal fragrance.
-The liquor is a pale yellow with a tinge of green to deep gold.
+A high-quality gunpowder green tea will have glossy, green, little pellets of consistent size with a vegetal fragrance.
+The liquor is a pale yellow with a hint of green, transitioning to deep gold.

 Chinese gunpowder green tea is an even rolled, pellet-shaped leaf with a smooth, nutty flavor.
 Using gunpowder green tea is critical for an authentic Morrocan Mint Tea experience.